 Scholarship Granting Organization

 An insurance company wishing to participate in these premium tax credits can reserve their credit for their proposed contribution with the Scholarship Granting Organization.
-The SGO is responsible to verify with the Division of Insurance that the proposed contribution is below the current $2 million tax credit cap set by the 2016 legislature.
+The SGO is responsible to verify with the Division of Insurance that the proposed contribution is below the current $2 million tax credit cap set by the 2016 law.
 The Division will provide the SGO with conditional authorization.
 The tax credit may be claimed by the company on the annual premium tax return in an amount equal to, up to 80% of the total contributions made to the SGO in the previous taxable year. *(However, no tax credit may be claimed for the portion of the tax that is collected and set aside for workers’ compensation and coverage as provided in 10-44 -2 (4) or for the tax levied on fire insurance premiums pursuant to 10-44-9.)

 Remittance and Acknowledgement